-Reckless driving and careless driving are not the same things under Virginia law.
+When it comes to careless driving vs reckless driving, they are not the same things under Virginia law.

 Virginia law gives each term a precise meaning.